makersacademy/chitter-challenge/README.md

 4. User can log in
 5. User can add a tweet *when* logged in
 5. User can log out
+6. User cannot access create peep form without logging in
+7. If message includes an @symbol the peep contains a link
+8. If user clicks on a tag in a peep it takes them to user's profile

 #### Unit Tests ####